bellaz89/setup-qldet/README.md

 ```

 In all mode of operation, the script requires the LLRF control system .dmap file
-and the QLDET sample rate in Hz.
+and the [QLDET][1] sample rate in Hz.
 The latter parameter depends on the firmware
 configuration of the used system.
 To compute the QLDET sample rate, the IQ sample rate
 has to be divided by `C_QLDET_CIC_R` of the respective `PKG_APP_CONFIG` vhdl source.